 Did you know that the zoo is a great place to see new baby animals?
 Every month, we welcome new adorable baby animals.
-These little creatures are often some of the cutest animals in the world, and it’s definitely worth taking a trip to your local zoo to check them out!
+These little creatures are often some of the zoo babies in the world, and it’s definitely worth taking a trip to your local zoo, Tanganyika Wildlife Park, to check them out!
 From llamas to cheetahs, there is something for everyone in this blog post.

 Pictures and descriptions of some of the cutest animals in the zoo are included below.

 Be sure to check back often, as we’ll be updating this post with the new zoo babies regularly.

 Baby MJ is an Indian rhino born right here in the state of KS to mom Monica.
 He’s a record setting baby for multiple reasons:

 - He is the first rhino born at Tanganyika

 - He is the first Indian rhino born in Kansas

 - His mom was the first Indian rhino born from artificial insemination

 - He had the shortest gestation for an Indian rhino